the-t-in-rtf/fluid-pouchdb/docs/harness.md

 The next step we've added in the chain will simply log the results.
 Because `fluid.log` immediately returns, execution will immediately continue to the next link in the startup chain.
 This illustrates how you can mix asynchronous and synchronous functions in a "chained promise event".

+Note that in our example we made use of the member variable `that.couchPort`.
+We cannot change the port assignment of a running Docker container, so instead, we detect the port of the running container and save that in `that.couchPort`.
+You will need to use this when constructing URLs to retrieve content from the docker container's CouchDB instance, see the tests in this package for examples of handling this with `kettle.dataSource` and `kettle.request.URL` grades.